 For independent restaurants, starting with a standalone digital loyalty tool and manual redemption is entirely viable.
 The rule is simple: do not let integration complexity delay your launch by more than four to six weeks.
 A program with 200 active members and manual redemption is more useful than a technically perfect program that has not yet launched.
 Integration can come later.

-Once your loyalty data connects to purchase history, using it to personalize the customer experience becomes practical.
+Once your loyalty data connects to purchase history, using it to personalise the customer experience becomes practical.

-The principle is simple: use what you know to make a customer feel recognized.
+The principle is simple: use what you know to make a customer feel recognised.
 One well-timed, relevant communication is worth twenty generic ones.

 How you apply this principle looks different depending on whether you are running a quick-service operation or a full-service dining room.